 Our mission is to democratize medical imaging AI, empowering developers, researchers, and partners to accelerate the adoption of machine learning to help improve patient outcomes and to allow clinicians to focus on their patients.
 We are excited to make the InnerEye Deep Learning Toolkit available as open-source software on GitHub to make this ML library and technical components available to as many people and organizations as possible.

-Project InnerEye and Novartis are working together to develop image segmentation & analysis for smart and personalized delivery of therapies through the AI Exploration program.
+Project InnerEye and Novartis are working together on medical image deep learning models for personalized delivery of therapies through the AI Exploration program.

 Project InnerEye has been working closely with the University of Cambridge and Cambridge University Hospitals NHS Foundation Trust through a deep research collaboration around radiotherapy.